 Next I prepped the tomatoes that The Fisherman picked from our garden.
 It is getting to that time of year where the tomatoes are just about done and with the temps at night supposedly going in the 30's this week, they probably won't survive too well.

-For how I prepped the tomatoes - go back to this post.
+For how I prepped the tomatoes .
 I do it the same way.
 Once they are peeled and quartered, I put them in a colander to let some of the juices drain out.
 Then I put the tomatoes in a food processor and chop a bit - I still leave some chunks because I use an immersion blender at the end of the cooking process to chop up the peppers and tomatoes a bit more.

 Here is the recipe that I have been using for years that includes how I process the pints.